bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 2: 00:42:50

 Frost is one of the...
-You could say Frost is the threshold signature equivalent to music, really.
+You could say `Frost` is the threshold signature equivalent to `MuSig`, really.
-It's like a threshold signature of music.
+It's like a threshold signature of `MuSig`.
 And in the signing part, it's very, very similar.
 Actually, it's fun that they came up with the same idea to basically build a two round signing thing.
 At the same time, we came up with the idea, so there were really two.